 The underlying mortgage pool comprises loans which are subject to variable rates of interest set by LTSB based on general interest rates and competitive considerations, loans which track the Bank of England base rate and loans which are subject to fixed rates of interest.
-To mitigate the changes in interest and foreign currency rates that may result in the interest cashflows from the mortgage pool being insufficient to meet the payments under the term loans, the LLP has entered into currency and basis swaps with LTSB.
+To mitigate the changes in interest and foreign currency rates that may result in the interest cash flows from the mortgage pool being insufficient to meet the payments under the term loans, the LLP has entered into currency and basis swaps with LTSB.
 The basis swaps substantially eliminate the sensitivity to movements in interest rates and the currency swaps eliminate the sensitivity to movements in foreign currency rates.
-These are not recognised separately in the financial statements as they are incorporated into the deemed loan.